kwonus/NUPhone/NUPhone.md

 # Normalized-Uncertainty Phonetic (NUPhone) Representation

-##### Version 1.0.3.525
+##### Version 1.0.3.602

 ### Introducing NUPhone

 The International Phonetic Alphabet (IPA) is a highly embraced standard representation for sounds.
 Professional linguists often use it to provide clear phonetic representation for any language.
 However, when used for fuzzy matching, it can actually be too precise.
 While diacritics provide the extra precision for linguists, they can be considered noise in comparison logic that expects high recall on fuzzy comparisons.
 For that reason, when normalizing full-fidelity IPA into NUPhone, diacritics found in standard IPA can be removed.
 To be clear, NUPhone is not optimized for linguists.
 Instead it is optimized to streamline phonetic comparison logic, phoneme-by-phoneme.

 NUPhone is concerned about more than just normalization, it also represents uncertainty.
-For example, <read> has two pronunciations.
+For example, \<read\> has two pronunciations.
 In IPA, we might represent the past and present tenses of this verb in this manner:

 [rɛd] or [rid]